gurpreet2301/ACENET_Summer_School_MPI/setup.md

 permalink: /setup/
 ---
-The exercises in this lesson will be carried out on the virtual cluster we have been using the rest of the course, `pcs.ace-net.training`.
+The exercises in this lesson will be carried out on the virtual cluster we have been using the rest of the course, `pcs2023-3.ace-net.training`.
 If you have a Compute Canada account, you should be able to follow along equally well on any of the Compute Canada general-purpose clusters [(Béluga, Cedar, Graham)](https://docs.computecanada.ca/wiki/Compute_Canada_Documentation).